TheAnoti/TheAnoti/README.md

 - 👋 Hi, I’m Anoti
-- 👀 I’m interested in full stack developer
+- 👀 I’m interested in full stack developer.
-- 🌱 I’m currently learning html, css, and c#
+- 🌱 I’m currently learning html, css, and c#.
-- 💞️ I’m looking to collaborate on still setting up my project
+- 💞️ I’m looking to collaborate on still setting up my project.
-- 📫 How to reach me p.matthieu@live.fr
+- 📫 How to reach me p.matthieu@live.fr.

 <!---
 TheAnoti/TheAnoti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.